Introspection in GraphQL

 Schema type definition

-To illustrate, let us take a look at this example using the Github API and GraphiQL.
+To illustrate, let us look at this example using the Github API and GraphiQL.

-In the left part, we asked for the types defined on the schema, and right part, we got all the types available on the Github API (Try it!), such as User, Actor, Repository, specifying the name, kind, and the description.
+On the left, we asked for the types defined on the Schema.
+On the right, we got all the types available on the Github API (Try it!), such as User, Actor, Repository, specifying the name, kind, and descriptions.

 The following example shows us the rest of the fields within the __Schema type.